thgossler/azdo-wi-creator/README.md

 ### Automatic Markdown Detection

-The tool **automatically detects markdown syntax** in string field values and creates corresponding HTML fields for rich text rendering in Azure DevOps!
+The tool **automatically detects markdown syntax and HTML tags** in string field values and creates corresponding HTML fields for rich text rendering in Azure DevOps!

-When you write field values using markdown syntax, the tool will:
+When you write field values using markdown syntax or HTML tags, the tool will:
-1. Detect common markdown patterns (headers, lists, bold, italic, links, code blocks, etc.)
+1. Detect common markdown patterns (headers, lists, bold, italic, links, code blocks, etc.) **or HTML tags**
-2. Automatically create a `.Html` version of the field with converted HTML
+2. Automatically create a `.Html` version of the field with converted HTML (or the original HTML if already in HTML format)
-3. Keep both the original markdown and the HTML version in Azure DevOps
+3. Keep both the original content and the HTML version in Azure DevOps

-**Example:**
+**Example with Markdown:**

 ```json
 {